Competitive Pricing! Only

 However, the governing codes and standards

-complex as a result of evolving occupancies,
+have become increasingly complex as a result of evolving occupancies,

 fires, new research and ever increasing public

 continual reassessment to assure success.

 Concerns relating to the major components are

 discussed below.
 Consult NFPA 25 “Inspection,